KevinCoble/Convolution/README.md

 A Neural Network operator appears in the Network Operator table with a type of "FeedForward NN" and details giving the activation function for the network and the resulting data size (based on the number of nodes in the network).

 ##### Definition/Editing Sheet
-FeedForware Neural Network operators have a Neural Network sheet for definition and editing.
+FeedForward Neural Network operators have a Neural Network sheet for definition and editing.
+See the section for this sheet for more information.

+#### NonLinearity
+##### Operation Definition
+A NonLinearity operator can process any data size, but treats it as a single linear vector.
+The operator performs the selected non-linearity activation function on each element of the input, resulting in an output of the same size.

+##### Network Operator Table Information
+A NonLinearity operator appears in the Network Operator table with a type of "NonLinearity" and details giving the activation function for the operation.

+##### Definition/Editing Sheet
+NonLinearity operators use the Neural Network sheet for definition and editing, with the result size disabled, leaving just the activation function.
 See the section for this sheet for more information.

 ##  Menu commands